 What should I consider when taking out a loan?

-If you're considering taking out a personal loan you should make sure you're aware of exactly what type of agreement you're entering into.
+If you are thinking about taking out a personal loan you should make sure you know what type of agreement you are entering into.
 Some of the main things you should always look out for are:

 The interest rate of the loan